Chapter Two

 “A few more hours,” Fable’s father said.

-Fable cringed on the inside.
-She wanted desperately to be there already.
+Fable cringed.
+She wanted to be there already.

 “What is the rush?” her father asked, suspicion lacing his words.